 OfficeSpace Software works with internal and external legal professionals to review all security and privacy standards set forth by our organization.
 These professionals collaborate with the OfficeSpace Software Security Team to ensure all policies comply with legal and regulatory requirements while upholding OfficeSpace Software’s’ mission and values.

-Our security and development teams partner with third party security providers to conduct regular penetration and vulnerability testing on our applications and infrastructure to identify potential security or privacy concerns.
+Our security and development teams partner with third party security providers to conduct regular penetration and vulnerability testing on our applications and services to identify potential security or privacy concerns.
 Any reported incidents are then prioritized and patched by the relevant security team, engineers, and/or management.
-Any concerns reported by clients are evaluated and prioritized by the same standards to quickly resolve all incidents.
+Any concerns reported by customers are evaluated and prioritized by the same standards to quickly resolve all incidents.

 We proactively monitor the OfficeSpace Software network, servers, and applications for malware infections, security breaches, and potential vulnerabilities.
 This monitoring includes (but is not limited to):

-Once we have identified a vulnerability, members of the appropriate security team will review the incident within hours of the notice.
+Once a vulnerability has been identified, members of the security team will review the incident within hours of the notice.
 We will then categorize the threat and impact of the vulnerability to prioritize the patch.
 Levels of security assessment include:

 Emergency: An immediate threat to OfficeSpace Software’s application, infrastructure, or sites hosted within.